sourcegraph/handbook/content/ce/onboarding.md

 - Request access to Sourcegraph team Dropbox folder
   - Make sure to get access to "Customer Contracts" folder
 - Ask for a license to LinkedIn Sales Navigator tool in #sales channel
+- [Chorus.ai](https://chorus.ai/) - We use this to store call recordings—you can watch demos at your leisure here.

 ## Resources
 - Demo Recordings